Conveniently located to serve Gilbert & Chandler, AZ

 Treatments to Reduce Tooth Sensitivity

-Fluoridated dental products – Prescription mouth washes and toothpastes containing a higher concentration of fluoride can help reduce tooth sensitivity.
+- Fluoridated dental products – Prescription mouthwashes and toothpastes containing a higher concentration of fluoride can help reduce tooth sensitivity.

-Avoid teeth grinding – If you regularly grind your teeth while you sleep, use a mouth guard to prevent this grinding from damaging your teeth.
+- Avoid teeth grinding – If you regularly grind your teeth while you sleep, use a mouth guard to prevent this grinding from damaging your teeth.

-Use a soft bristled toothbrush – This will help reduce gum irritation and abrasion to the surface of your teeth.
+- Use a soft-bristled toothbrush – This will help reduce gum irritation and abrasion to the surface of your teeth.
 Make sure you brush gently but thoroughly around the gums in order to prevent your gum line from receding further.